Varanasi

 Saint Samarth Ramadas

-Enterence to the Bade Hanuman Mandir, Hanuman Ghat, Varanasi, UP Samarth Ramadas, the saint from Maharashtra was adopted as Guru by Chatrapati Veera Sivaji.
-He was instrumental for the reestablishment of the rule of Sanatana.
-Under the able guidance of Samarth Ramadas Chatrapati Veera Sivaji could bring back many of the territory under his control.
-Aurangzeb the mogul ruler had converted most of his subjects to his faith, and also destructed all places of worship of other faith.
-That was the time when Chatrapati Veera Sivaji rose against the policies adopted by the Mogul ruler and to protect the Sanatana dharma of this land.
+Samarth Ramadas, the saint from Maharashtra was adopted as Guru by Chatrapati Veera Sivaji.
+He was instrumental in the re-establishment of the rule of Sanatana.
+Under the able guidance of Samarth Ramadas Chatrapati Veera Sivaji could bring back much of the territory under his control.
+Aurangzeb the mogul ruler had converted most of his subjects to his faith and also destroyed all places of worship of other faiths.
+That was the time when Chatrapati Veera Sivaji rose against the policies adopted by the Mogul ruler to protect the Sanatana dharma of this land.

 He drew inspiration for this from the teachings of Samarth Ramadas.
-Samarth Ramadas on his part as a devotee of Sri Rama had undertaken a long journey to various part of the land preaching the bakthi towards Sri Rama and the necessity for the people to unite against adharma.
+Samarth Ramadas on his part as a devotee of Sri Rama had undertaken a long journey to various parts of the land preaching the bhakti towards Sri Rama and the necessity for the people to unite against adharma.

 Saint Samarth at Kashi the Varanasi

-Samarth, who had widely travelled the land, had also visited Varanasi after visiting Chitrakoot.
+Samarth, who had widely traveled the land, had also visited Varanasi after visiting Chitrakoot.
 He was followed by many saints and sanyasis from Chitrakoot to Varanasi.
 It is known that he had given prominence to ‘Surya Namaskaram’ and physical fitness along with discipline in habits.
-He was camping in Varanasi along with his band of followers and as a routine they used to take bath in Ganga and go to nook and corner of the town and spread the glory of ‘Sri Rama nama’ and ask people to get united against adharma.
+He was camping in Varanasi along with his band of followers and as a routine, they used to take baths in Ganga and go to nook and corner of the town and spread the glory of ‘Sri Rama nama’ and ask people to get united against adharma.

 It was his routine that he would go to Sri Sankata Mochan Hanuman Mandir’ established by Sri Tulsidas and start his daily preaching in the town.
-The pundits of Varanasi saw that Samarth had many followers from the city itself, and so they wanted to know what is so special in his speech that people get attracted.
-They wanted to extend an invitation to Samarth to come for discussion in the ‘Dharma MahaSabha’.
+The pundits of Varanasi saw that Samarth had many followers from the city itself, and so they wanted to know what is so special in his speech that people were attracted.
+They wanted to extend an invitation to Samarth to come for a discussion in the ‘Dharma Mahasabha’.

 Samarth and Maha sabha of Kashi

-Bade Hanuman, Hanuman Ghat, Varanasi, UP On that day when they were in Sankata Moochan Hanuman Mandir, Samarth drew a portrait of Sri Hanuman on a huge rock and his immediate disciple Sri Kalyan and others took the rock on their head.
-Samarth proceeded towards the Harichandra Ghat and placed the deity of Sri Hanuman on the platform under banyan tree.
+On that day when they were in Sankata Moochan Hanuman Mandir, Samarth drew a portrait of Sri Hanuman on a huge rock and his immediate disciple Sri Kalyan and others took the rock on their head.
+Samarth proceeded towards the Harichandra Ghat and placed the deity of Sri Hanuman on the platform under the banyan tree.
 They conducted prayers to the deity and sang bhajans before proceeding for their daily visit for ‘bhiksha’ in the town.

-At that time a representative of Dharma MahaSabha came to extend an invitation for the discussion.
-The next day the pundits from Dharma MahaSabha came to meet Samarth and took him in procession along with divine hymns.
-Samarth was able to convince the pundits of Kashi, his point of views, need of the hour and thus the necessity for reestablishment of Sanatana dharma.
+At that time a representative of Dharma Mahasabha came to extend an invitation for the discussion.
+The next day the pundits from Dharma Mahasabha came to meet Samarth and took him in procession along with divine hymns.
+Samarth was able to convince the pundits of Kashi, his point of view, the need of the hour, and thus the necessity for re-establishment of Sanatana dharma.

 Bade Sri Hanuman of Kashi